$18.56 MILLION committed toward

-In January 2018, Lake Forest Academy began the leadership phase of a three-year Initiative to sustain and grow LFA’s efforts to continue to provide deserving students access to scholarships as well as first-rate faculty.
-This initiative is part of the 2018 LFA Strategic Plan, which challenges the Academy family to increase the permanent endowment to $50 million or more by 2021.
-On November 1, 2019, the school announced $12.5 million has been committed toward the $20 million goal.
+In January 2018, Lake Forest Academy began the leadership phase of an initiative to sustain and grow LFA’s efforts to provide deserving students access to scholarships as well as attract and retain first-rate faculty.
+This initiative is part of the LFA Strategic Plan, which challenges the Academy family to increase the permanent endowment for enhanced fiscal stability.
+More than $18.56 million has been committed toward the $20 million goal.

-The endowment’s value on June 30, 2019 was approximately $41 million, up substantially from its market value of $11 million in 2001.
-Although the endowment continued to grow despite the 2008-09 recession, a school of LFA’s size, stature, age, operational breadth and program expanse needs a substantially larger endowment to compete with other private schools.
-Growing the endowment to $50 million or more will position LFA well for its future as the Academy celebrated the leadership of Dr. John Strudwick (2001-2019) and welcomed new Head of School José M. De Jesús in 2019-20.
-The Initiative is co-chaired by Academy Trustees Jim C. Cowart ’69 of Laguna Niguel, Calif., and Patrick Corsiglia of Lake Forest (parent of two alumni and one current student).
+The endowment’s market value on June 30, 2021 was approximately $56.3 million, up substantially from its market value of $11 million in 2001.
+Although the endowment continues to grow through estate gifts and other contributions, a school of LFA’s size, stature, age, operational breadth and program expanse needs a substantially larger endowment to compete with other private schools.
+Growing the endowment to three times the operating budget of $24 million or more will position LFA well for its future under the leadership of Head of School José M. De Jesús, who arrived in 2019-20.
+The Initiative is co-chaired by Academy alumnus and Life Trustee Jim C. Cowart ’69 of Laguna Niguel, Calif., and Trustee Patrick Corsiglia of Lake Forest (parent of three alumni).

 Support for Great Students